subratacharya99/hospital-navigation/README.md

 3. Better directions stored in the database
 4. Visual directions

 Thank you for taking the time to read this.
 I hope you are able to use this as a foundation for a truly great solution to navigating the UIHC.
+Side note: The main app file for this project is flasktest.py

 ## Helpful Resources
 [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/)